MischaTobias/Heroes-App/README.md

 # Built with

 This app was developed using react 18, using custom hooks, routers, and local data such as heroes images and information.

+# Possible enhancements

+This app might be enhanced by using data from Heroes API (https://superheroapi.com/index.html) and adding a better login process for authentication.